hystolytc/tryout-02/README.md

 ## How to Use

-for first install use npm install
+for first install use npm start

 ## TODOLIST